-- 14.25.6.1 Assessment of Sessional Instructors shall focus on teaching performance. - 14.25.6.2 The Chair shall review teaching performance of Sessional Instructors including aggregated student survey(s), where available and relevant documented evidence, and shall raise any teaching performance concerns with the Dean.
+14.28 Assessment of Sessional Instructors14.28.1 Assessment of Sessional Instructors shall focus on teaching performance.

+14.28.2 The Chair shall review teaching performance of Sessional Instructors including relevant documented evidence, and shall raise any teaching performance concerns with the Dean.

-- 14.25.6.3 Should the Dean deem a Sessional Instructor's teaching performance unsatisfactory, the Dean may remove a Sessional Instructor from the Sessional Roster(s) with reasons made known to the Sessional Instructor.
-For Sessional Instructors with Right of First Refusal, unsatisfactory performance will be defined as unsatisfactory evaluations by the Dean in any two or more courses over the previous 24 months. - 14.25.6.4 Any complaints against a Sessional Instructor shall be properly investigated.
+14.28.3 Should the Dean deem a Sessional Instructor's teaching performance unsatisfactory, the Dean may remove a Sessional Instructor from the Sessional Roster(s) with reasons made known to the Sessional Instructor.
+For Sessional Instructors with Right of First Refusal, unsatisfactory performance will be defined as unsatisfactory evaluations by the Dean in any two or more courses - 14.28.4 Any complaints against a Sessional Instructor shall be properly investigated.